Best 2021 NHL Draft Fits for Every Lottery Team

 The Blue Jackets are in a precarious position.
-In a bid to milk its first competitive window, general manager Jarmo Kekalainen traded a number of draft picks over the previous four drafts and lost a number of players like Artemi Panarin and Matt Duchene for nothing once their contracts expired.
-The team struggled massively last season, and Seth Jones wants out.
+In a bid to milk the team's first competitive window, general manager Jarmo Kekalainen traded a number of draft picks over the previous four drafts and lost players like Artemi Panarin and Matt Duchene for nothing once their contracts expired.
+The team struggled massively last season, and Sportsnet's Elliotte Friedman has reported Seth Jones wants out.
 This is an organization that will have no choice but to rebuild and has one of the weakest prospect pools in the league.

 Detroit Red Wings

 The Red Wings have followed up a three-decade run as a dynasty with a rebuild of equal proportions.
 A fifth straight season of missing the playoffs would be cataclysmic in most scenarios, but general manager Steve Yzerman inherited a team stuck in the abyss and knew this would a massive project.
 The Red Wings' prospect pool is loaded with talent across the board.
 They are multiple numbers deep at every position and boast a nice crop of high-end talents.